hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

   2. On the read replica, set the flags for parallel replication.
 Use the gcloud command to set the flags.
 - https://cloud.google.com/sql/docs/mysql/replication/manage-replicas#configuring-parallel-replication

+## Q19

+- D.
+  Using IAM policies, VPC Service Controls and CMEK is the best answer.
+A doesn’t make sense since Geography would be a factor at the Region level, not zone level.
+B is a lot of work and GCP is all about making things easier.
+C address part of the issue, but D addresses more.
+The link provided by sp57 is spot on.

 ## Q20

 - D